Ensure you meet the eligibility requirements. Check your credit file with Experian, and ensure you are on the electoral role at your current address.

 What if I am declined for finance?

-Don’t worry – we still want you to study at Manchester Midi School!
+Don’t worry – we still want you to study at the School of Electronic Music!

 Although this finance route may have been declined, there are other options and routes for you to fund your training with us.